-- Storage rooms with fire doors are to remain locked at all times. - Classroom fire doors are allowed to remain open when in use to allow ventilation and must be closed on exiting the building in an emergency. - Any defects to the easy operation of all doors and fire escape door mechanisms should be reported immediately.
+- Storage rooms with fire doors are to remain locked at all times. - Classroom fire doors are to be closed.
+In extreme heat they are allowed to remain open when in use to allow ventilation and must be closed on exiting the building in an emergency. - Any defects to the easy operation of all doors and fire escape door mechanisms should be reported immediately.